With summer upon us, your drycleaning machine’s cooling system will be under greater

 condensers which are not the topic of this article).
 Hot, compressed Freon gas

 refrigeration compressor into the refrigeration condenser where it is cooled and

-water (called a coolant)
+water (called a coolant).

 In this case we are transferring the heat from a vapor rich, hot, compressed

-Freon gas into
+Freon gas to the

-the coolant flowing through the refrigeration condenser.
+coolant flowing through the refrigeration condenser.

 1. City water.
-Water from the city main is forced through the drycleaning machine’s
+Water from the city main is forced through the drycleaning

-refrigeration condenser propelled by existing city water pressure.
+refrigeration condenser, propelled by existing city water pressure.
 The exiting

 water is then sent